-TABLE 16.
+TABLE 6.
 FIELD DESCRIPTIONS FOR APPTUNNEL SERVICE (CONT.)

-Item Description to load balance.
-That is, it sets up the first tunnel with the first resource, the next with the next resource, and so on.
-Separate each resource name with a semicolon.
-Example: sharepoint1.companyname.com:443;sharepoint2.companyname.com:443. sharepoint r.companyname.com.440,sharepointz.companyname.com.440.
-NOTE: The Server List field is not applicable when the service name is <any>, <tcp_any>, <ip_any>, or <cifs_any>.</cifs_any></ip_any></tcp_any></any> TLS Enabled Select TLS Enabled if the servers listed in the Server List field require SSL.
-This option is not applicable when the service name is <any></any> , <tcp_any></tcp_any> , <cifs_any></cifs_any> , <ip_any></ip_any> , or a TCP service.
-NOTE: Although port 443 is typically used for https and requires SSL, the backend resource can use other port numbers requiring SSL.
-Proxy/ATC Select if you want to direct the AppTunnel service traffic through the proxy server.
-You must also have configured Server-side Proxy or Advanced Traffic Control (ATC).
+Item Description You must also have configured Server-side Proxy or Advanced Traffic Control (ATC).
 Server SPN List Enter the Service Principal Name (SPN) for each server, separated by semicolons.
-Example: sharepoint1.company.com;sharepoint2.company.com.
+Example: sharepoint1.company.com; sharepoint2.company.com.
 The Server SPN List applies only when the Service Name is not <any></any> and the Server Auth is Kerberos.
 If each server in the Server List has the same name as its SPN, you can leave the Server SPN List empty.
 However, if you include a Server SPN List , the number of SPNs listed must equal the number of servers listed in the Server List .
-The first server in the Server List corresponds to the first SPN in the Server SPN List , the second server in the Server List corresponds to the second server in the Server SPN List corresponds to the second server in the Server SPN List .
+The first server in the Server List corresponds to the first SPN in the Server SPN List , the second server in the Server List corresponds to the second server in the Server SPN List server SPN List and so on.
 For a custom CIFS AppTunnel service, if you configured the FQDN of the CIFS server in the server list, and the FQDN is the same as the SPN, you do not need to configure the Server SPN List .
 A custom CIFS service is an AppTunnel service that is not CIFS_ANY.
 If you configured the IP address of the CIFS server in the server list, you must configure the corresponding SPN.
 The SPN must include the cifs prefix.
 Example: cifs/s01-dfs12-001.example.com.
 Any SPN configured for a CIFS service must inlcude the cifs prefix.
-NOTE: When the Service Name is <any></any> and the Server Auth is Kerberos , the Standalone Sentry assumes that the SPN is the same as the server name received from the device.
+When the Service Name is <any></any> and the Server Auth is Kerberos , the Standalone Sentry assumes that the SPN is the same as the server name received from the device.
 This field is not applicable for a TCP service.